vmware-archive/gfxd-demo/README.md

 Although sensor data is recorded per second, the smallest aggregation is 5 minutes, thus each row in `load_averages` represents the average load for a given 5-minute slice, per weekday, per unique plug.
 Slices are numbered 0-287.

 The schema also defines the HDFS store used by the `raw_sensor` table to stream data to Hadoop, which will later be used by the MapReduce job.
-Remember to set NameNode hostname and port accordingly.

     CREATE HDFSSTORE sensorStore
       NameNode 'hdfs://localhost:9000'